Shakibmir/CloudWork-Verifi/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to validate purcahses using the Envato API
+A plugin to validate purchases using the Envato API

 == Description ==